Hey, thanks for swinging by my review!

 And there was me thinking it was gonna be A true “Pay-it-Forward” community LOL.

-The 3 Ways You’re Misled by Mr. Neer
+The 3 Ways You’re Misled by Matthew Neer

 In addition to what’s already been discussed, ‘VCA’ raises a number of red flags which makes the program questionable from the offset.